Public Law for the Public's Lawyers

 The availability of videos after the event will be different than in previous years.
 In previous years, we held events that you could attend where the program was replayed as a video.
 For this year, the program will be available as on-demand videos for individualized viewing from your own work station after the event.

-2024 Public Law for the Public's Lawyer Agenda
+2025 Public Law for the Public's Lawyers

 On-demand videos will be available for purchase Nov.
-3, 2025 - Jan.
-31, 2026, please click here to view the on-demand course webpage.
+12, 2025 - Jan.
+31, 2026.

 Additional information